 Join us in our most ambitious project to date.
-As part of the more than $33 million budget to build a new ICU for Nanaimo Regional General Hospital, we are raising a minimum of $5 million for all the new medical equipment.
+We are raising a minimum of $5 million for all

 Nanaimo Regional General Hospital (NRGH) has been providing exemplary care to patients with severe, life-threatening illnesses and injuries in the current Intensive Care Unit (ICU) for 50 years.
 These patients are the sickest of the sick, requiring constant, close monitoring from a team of specialized medical staff.
 When you or your loved one needs this level of care, it is critical the ICU has the latest medical equipment in a well-designed space.

 NRGH’s ICU is among the oldest in British Columbia, serving more than 400,000 residents north of the Malahat.
 It is an essential component of healthcare delivery across our entire hospital for patients and the staff who care for them.
 In 2013, an external review said despite the challenges in an outdated facility, NRGH’s ICU ranks near the top nationally for positive patient health outcomes.
 Expansion of the NRGH ICU will ensure it can meet the needs of the growing population and that the critical care team at NRGH will be able to continue to deliver excellent care – in a new, modern ICU.